 The Company adopted the rules 5.48 to 5.67 of the GEM Listing Rules (the "Required Standards of Dealings") as its code of conduct regarding securities transactions by Directors and by relevant employees of the Company.
-Having made specific enquiry with all Directors, the Directors (except Mr. Rong Changjun passed away on 3 June 2021) confirmed that they had complied with the Required Standards of Dealings and its code of conduct regarding the Directors' securities transactions during the Financial Year.
-The Company is not aware of any non-compliance with the Required Standards of Dealings during the Financial Year.
+Having made specific enquiry with all Directors, the Directors confirmed that they had complied with the Required Standards of Dealings and its code of conduct regarding the Directors' securities transactions during the Financial Year.